-Our program checklist breaks this program into modules and lists the courses required for each module.
+Our program checklist shows the list of courses required for each part of the degree program.
 Depending on how many classes you want to take each semester, the typical student completes the program in 2-4 years.
-The average full-time student takes 12 credits per semester; the average part-time student takes six credits per semester.
+Full-time students take 11+ credits per semester and part-time students take 5-6 credits per semester.

-The following document is a sample of how you might arrange courses for the Master of Arts in Christian Formation degree program.
-We encourage you to arrange your course plan in a way that will fit your own desired course loads, interests and available dates and times.
+The following document is a sample of how you might schedule courses for the Master of Arts in Christian Formation degree program.
+The admissions team can help you to design your course plan in a way that fits your schedule.

 Student Learning Objectives